Powers of Finance and General Purposes Committee

 9.5 The specific duties of the committee will be to:

-· Discuss with the external auditor the nature and scope of each forthcoming audit and to ensure that the external auditor has the fullest co-operation
+- Discuss with the external auditor the nature and scope of each forthcoming audit and to ensure that the external auditor has the fullest co-operation of staff;

-· Consider and advise the Governing Body on the School’s annual and long-term audit programme;
+- Consider and advise the Governing Board on the School’s annual and long-term audit programme;

 - Consider internal audit reports, including value-for-money reports and the arrangements for their implementation;